Where to get away from it all (including other people) in Minnesota

 Last summer’s brittle grasses poke above melting snow.
 Birds land in trees that line an icy creek.
 In such a place, it’s easy to reflect on the vast arc of time or the beauty of the prairie.
 Or both.

 Getting there: The monument, in Pipestone, Minn., is about a 3½-hour drive from the Twin Cities.
+The visitor center is closed, but the grounds remain open so that visitors may access the trail.

 More information: nps.gov/pipe; 1-507-825-5464.